Freddy Tarnok

-Frederic Michael Tarnok (born November 24, 1998) is an American professional baseball pitcher for the Oakland Athletics of Major League Baseball (MLB).
-He made his MLB debut with the Atlanta Braves in 2022.
+Frederic Michael Tarnok (born November 24, 1998) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Oakland Athletics, and Miami Marlins.
+He was selected by the Braves in the third round of the 2017 MLB draft, and made his MLB debut with them in 2022.

 Amateur career

 Tarnok attended Riverview High School in Riverview, Florida, where he played baseball.
 In 2017, his senior year, he went 7–0 with a 0.66 ERA while also batting .393.
 Following his senior season, he was selected by the Atlanta Braves in the third round of the 2017 Major League Baseball draft.
 He signed with the Braves, forgoing his commitment to play college baseball at the University of Tampa.

 Professional career

 Atlanta Braves

 Tarnok made his professional debut with the Rookie-level Gulf Coast League Braves, going 0–3 with a 2.57 ERA over 14 innings.
-In 2018, he pitched with the Rome Braves of the Class A South Atlantic League, with whom he was named an All-Star.
+In 2018, he pitched with the Rome Braves of the Single–A South Atlantic League, with whom he was named an All-Star.
 Over 27 games (11 starts), Tarnok went 5–5 with a 3.96 ERA, striking out 83 batters over 77 1/3 innings.
-Tarnok missed time during the 2019 season due to injury, but still started 19 games for the Florida Fire Frogs of the Class A-Advanced Florida State League, pitching to a 3–7 record with a 4.87 ERA.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+Tarnok missed time during the 2019 season due to injury, but still started 19 games for the Florida Fire Frogs of the High–A Florida State League, pitching to a 3–7 record with a 4.87 ERA.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Tarnok missed the beginning of the 2021 season while rehabbing and made his first appearance in mid-June for Rome, now members of the High-A East.
 After 28 1/3 innings pitched with Rome, he was promoted to the Mississippi Braves of the Double-A South in mid-July with whom he finished the year.
 Over 16 games (14 starts) between the two teams, Tarnok went 6–4 with a 3.44 ERA and 109 strikeouts over 73 1/3 innings.